-10. Due to a credit being applied for the three summer months of July, August and September, and a charge being imposed over the 8 winter months (October through May), the average residential customer, based on average usage, will experience lower summer bills but higher winter bills than they would have in the absence of the TSOC, as illustrated on the following Table # 4.
-The average residential customer is defined as a customer whose average monthly usage is 558 kWh (approximately 6,700 kWh per year), and whose average summer usage is 683 kWh.
-As shown below, that average residential customer will experience a bill increase of approximately \$28 per month when the new BGS rates are implemented on June 1, 2025, from \$177 to \$206.
-In addition, again based on average usage, that same customer will experience an increase in their monthly winter bill, versus their average winter bill prior to the BGS increase, of approximately \$20, from \$114 to \$134.
-If PSE&G were to implement Option 1 (that is, to provide a credit eliminating one hundred percent of the bill increase in the summer months July, August and September), the results for the average customer are shown in the last column of Table #4: the bill for those three months will return to the pre-June 1 level of \$177, resulting in an average four month summer bill (including June) of \$184, while the bill during the winter months (October 2025)
+8. Due to a credit being applied for the three summer months of July, August and September, and a charge being imposed over the 8 winter months (October through May), the average residential customer, based on average usage, will experience lower summer bills but higher winter bills than they would have in the absence of the TSOC, as illustrated on the following Table $# 4.^2$ The average residential customer is defined as a customer whose average monthly usage is 558 kWh (approximately 6,700 kWh per year), and whose average summer usage is 683 kWh.
+As shown below, that average residential customer will experience a bill increase of approximately \$28 per month when the new BGS rates are implemented on June 1, 2025, from \$177 to \$206.3 In addition, again based on average usage, that same customer will experience an increase in their monthly winter bill, versus their average winter bill prior to the BGS increase, of approximately \$20, from \$114 to \$134.
+If PSE&G were to implement Option 1 (that is, to provide a credit eliminating one hundred percent of the bill increase in the summer months July, August and September), the results for the average customer are shown in the last column of Table #4: the bill for those three months will return to the pre-June 1 level of \$177, resulting in an average four month summer bill (including June) of \$185, while the bill during the winter months (October 2025 through May 2026) will be \$12 per month higher than it would otherwise have been, that is, \$146 versus the \$134 that would have obtained if the BGS increase had not been offset by a credit in July, August and September; the \$146 figure would represent a \$32 increase (a 28% increase) versus the monthly winter bill of \$114 before implementation of the new BGS rates on June 1, 2025.

-&lt;sup>3 All figures presented in this Verified Petition are supported by the Verification of Stephen Swetz and the data and calculations attached hereto.
+$^{^{2}}$ All figures presented in this Verified Petition are supported by the Verification of Stephen Swetz and the data and calculations attached hereto.

-&lt;sup>4 Amounts in Table #4 may not sum correctly due to rounding.
+3 Amounts in Table #4 may not sum correctly due to rounding.